littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Changing to pop groups required moving "portions" of pops, but relevant variable was not scoped correctly.
 -Explorer Colonies policy options now have more distinct modifier effects (and changing costs for some interactions with ALL subjects made little sense).
 -With "Promoted" Explorer Colonies policy, the new subject empire is more likely to match ethics with source.
--With "Promoted" Explorer Colonies policy, starting relations generally better (more trust, higher opinion, more intel) with new subject empire.
+-With "Promoted" Explorer Colonies policy, starting relations generally better (more trust, higher opinion & loyalty, more intel) with new subject empire.

 7.2.2 (12/10/25) - Popsteal fix
 Needed to fix scope for Reformatory Workhouse pop steal.